microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationSingleSignOn.md

 This example assigns an application to use Kerberos Constrained Delegation, and specify required parameters.

+- `ObjectId` parameter specifies the application ID.
+- `SingleSignOnMode` parameter specifies the type of SSO.
+- `KerberosInternalApplicationServicePrincipalName` parameter specifies the internal application ServicePrincipalName of the application server.
+- `KerberosDelegatedLoginIdentity` parameter specifies the Connector group ID that assigned to this application.

 ### Example 2: Remove SSO from an application

 ```powershell